INTRODUCING STC’S WHARF RENEWAL PROJECT

 As the project has taken shape, consultation has also occurred with key external stakeholders and the broader Walsh Bay community.
 Arts NSW and Infrastructure NSW have been closely involved, as have the architects of the Pier 2/3 redevelopment, to ensure that work on the whole Walsh Bay Arts Precinct is complementary and synchronised to minimise disruption.
 Neighbouring arts organisations, businesses and the local community have also been consulted and will have the opportunity to attend a public exhibition of the proposed development.

-Artistic impression of bar and function spaces inside The Wharf.
+Artist's impression of bar and multi-purpose spaces at the end of The Wharf.

-What is involved in Sydney Theatre Company’s development application?
+What is involved in Sydney Theatre Company’s Wharf Renewal Project?

 An upgrade of Sydney Theatre Company’s existing facility at Pier 4/5.
-This proposal includes more flexible theatres, rehearsal and workshop spaces to help realise STC’s distinctive theatrical vision.
-Coming to The Wharf has always been a unique Sydney experience and improved facilities will ensure that STC can offer an even better visitor experience.
+This proposal includes modernised theatres and audience facilities, more flexible theatres, rehearsal and workshop spaces.
+Improved facilities will ensure that STC can offer an even better visitor experience.

 How is the project being funded?

-It is intended that STC’s Wharf Renewal Project will be coordinated with the broader work on the Walsh Bay Arts Precinct, subject to planning approval and funding.
+It is intended that STC’s Wharf Renewal Project will be coordinated with the broader work on the Walsh Bay Arts Precinct.
 See below for more info about the Walsh Bay Arts Precinct.

 Will STC’s plays for 2017 still be at The Wharf?